You can create a new Case to track, monitor, and remediate similar assets using either of the following methods:

 When you create a Case from the Case Management screen, under Query type, the Simple Query button is enabled by default.
 This section describes how to define the base query that the Case will track.

-When you create a Case from the Case Management screen, the Finding Rule button is disabled.
+When you create a Case from the Case Management screen, the Finding button is disabled.
 You can also create a Case from an alert or rule in the Findings Center.

 To create the Base query monitored by the Case